Bajaj Legend

 The Bajaj Legend was a popular Indian-made motor scooter produced by Bajaj Auto, Ltd. First produced in 1999.
-The Legend was powered by a new "environmentally friendly" designed 145cc four-stroke, single cylinder engine, with 9 bhp @ 6000 rpm and torque of 11.3 Nm @ 4000 rpm.
+The Legend was powered by a new "environmentally friendly" designed 145cc four-stroke, single cylinder engine, with 9 bhp at 6000 rpm and torque of 11.3 Nm at 4000 rpm.

 This is coupled to a four speed transmission.
-The front suspension utilizes a "leading link" and the rear suspension utilizes a "coaxial hydraulic dampner".
+The front suspension utilizes a "leading link" and the rear suspension utilizes a "coaxial hydraulic damper".
 The wheelbase is 1275 mm.
 The weight is 115 kg.
 The ground clearance is 145 mm.
 The petrol tank capacity is 5 liters.